ParedesGab/PP3-my-community-finances-app/README.md

 ### Content

-- Inspired by my mother, Marcela Rojas, an accountant and business administrator, I initially envisioned a personal finance tracker.
+- Inspired by my mother, Marcela Rojas, a business administrator, I initially envisioned a personal finance tracker.
 This evolved, however, into a financial survey to collect and analyze collective income and expense data, as individual tracking proved impractical for a shared dataset.

 - [W3 Schools](https://www.w3schools.com/python/python_regex.asp) showed me how to use the Regular Expressions (`re`) module.